-Add up all of your merit award points, and then to that add the number of cards you have and meeples you have (the first player to collect one each of the four awards gets two meeples), as well as the number on your saucer die.
+Add up all of your merit award points, and then add the number of cards you have to those points, add the meeples you have (the first player to collect one each of the four awards gets two meeples), and finally add the number on your saucer die.

 Highest score wins!

-To clarify "and then to that add the number of cards you have" let me offer this example.
+To clarify "add the number of cards you have" let me offer this example.
 Let's say we have a game that uses dollars for game points.
 You have twenty $1 dollar bills and I have one $20 bill.
 We both have 20 game points.
-Now let's say that each bill is worth a point - now you have 40 points and I have 21 points.
+Now let's say that each bill is worth a point—now you have 40 points and I have 21 points.
 This rewards you, in Mint Tin Aliens, for getting smaller value merit awards and not simply holding out for high ones.

 It's possible to have a tie, so you'll need to decide a winner by thumb wrestling, playing rock-paper-scissors, rolling the best 2 out of 3, or flipping a coin!
 Or maybe both of you can be winners!